 Add Water Vapor and Infrared data sources to use with the GCD formula.

-Remove All Layers and Data Sources by selecting Edit -> Remove -> Remove All Layers and Data Sources in the Main Display.
+Remove all layers and data sources by selecting Edit -> Remove -> Remove All Layers and Data Sources in the Main Display.

-From the Data Sources tab of the Data Explorer, open the Satellite -> Imagery chooser, and connect to the <LOCAL-DATA> Global dataset.
+From the Data Sources tab of the Data Explorer, open the Satellite -> Imagery chooser, and connect to the <LOCAL-DATA> GLOBAL dataset.

 Set the Image Type to WV, and select the Absolute image time of 2010-10-18 00:00:00Z.